-Compagnie de Financement Foncier is a credit institution authorized as a financial sector company and a société de crédit foncier by a decision of the French Credit Institutions and Investment Companies Committee (CECEI - Comité des établissements de crédit et des entreprises d'investissement) on July 23, 1999.
-It is thus subject to all laws and regulations applicable to credit institutions and, as a société de crédit foncier, it is also subject to Articles L. 513-2 to L. 513-27 of the French Monetary and Financial Code.
+Compagnie de Financement Foncier is a credit institution authorized as a financial sector company and a Société de Crédit Foncier by a decision of the French Credit Institutions and Investment Companies Committee (CECEI - Comité des établissements de crédit et des entreprises d'investissement) on July 23, 1999.
+It is thus subject to all laws and regulations applicable to credit institutions and, as a Société de Crédit Foncier, it is also subject to Articles L. 513-2 to L. 513-27 of the French Monetary and Financial Code.
+The most recent text, the Covered Bonds directive of November 27, 2019 (directive (EU) 2019/2162), was transposed into French law by the publication in the Official Journal, on July 1, 2021 of order No. 2021-858, and on July 7, 2021, of decree No. 2021-898, for entry into force on July 8, 2022.